mpfdavis/outputcache/README.md

 ## Logging

-Passing an instance of a logger to outputcache is no longer supported - hits, misses or cache errors can be logged by listening for events (see above) on the outputcache instance.
-This gives the developer greater control over the logging format etc.
+Passing an instance of a logger to outputcache is no longer supported - hits, misses or cache errors can be logged by listening [for events](#events) on the outputcache instance.
+This gives the developer greater control over the log format etc.

 ## HTTP Headers

-- Will add 'x-output-cache ms/ht {ttl} {swr}' to the response headers to indicate a miss/hit the ttl of the response in cache and the value of the staleWhileRevalidate in cache if in use
+- Will add 'x-output-cache ms/ht {ttl} {swr}' to the response headers to indicate a miss/hit/ttl for the response and the value of the staleWhileRevalidate in cache if in use
 - Will honour all headers assigned to the original response, including for redirects
 - The x-output-cache header can be disabled by setting noHeaders to true
 - Responses with no-store, no-cache and private cache-control headers are never cached